JAGGER99/auAIforum.github.io-master/_pages/events.md

 ---

 <!-- $[1]Talks will be 4-5pm CT on Wednesdays @ Shelby 3129 (CSSE Seminar Room)$ -->
-The following are AI-related talks by Auburn Univeristy Computer Software Engineering Department for Spring 2022.
+The following are AI-related talks by Auburn Univeristy Computer Science & Software Engineering Department for Spring 2022.